 Osservatorio Balcani e Caucaso Transeuropa (OBCT) launched an online contest to translate and improve articles on media freedom on Wikipedia.

-This is a new project for Wiki4MediaFreedom – the initiative launched by OBCT in 2015 as part of the European Center for Press and Media Freedom (ECPMF), with the aim of curating content on media freedom issues on Wikipedia, the largest free online encyclopedia and the first daily reference point for millions of users all over the world.
+A new project for Wiki4MediaFreedom – the initiative launched by OBCT in 2015 as part of the European Center for Press and Media Freedom, with the aim of curating content on media freedom issues on Wikipedia, the largest free online encyclopedia and the first daily reference point for millions of users all over the world.

-For this reason, OBCT launched a transnational and multilingual Contest for translating and improving the entries on press freedom in various languages in addition to Italian, in particular in Albanian, Serbo-Croatian-Bosnian and Bulgarian.
+For this reason, on the occasion of World Press Freedom Day, we launch a transnational and multilingual Contest for translating and improving the entries on press freedom in various languages in addition to Italian, in particular in Albanian, Serbo-Croatian-Bosnian and Bulgarian.

-Participants may also decide to propose new articles related to the subject of press freedom and media pluralism, such as articles on independent newspapers or local journalists who lost their lives for their work, for example about Daphne Caruana Galicia and Ján Kuciak, which are currently present only in a few languages.
+Participants may also decide to propose new articles related to the subject of press freedom and media pluralism, such as articles on independent newspapers or local journalists who lost their lives for their work, such as the articles about Daphne Caruana Galicia and Ján Kuciak, which are currently present only in a few languages.

 This publication has been produced within the project European Centre for Press and Media Freedom, co-funded by the European Commission.
 The contents of this publication are the sole responsibility of Osservatorio Balcani e Caucaso and its partners and can in no way be taken to reflect the views of the European Union.
 The project’s page